a-sit-plus/wallet-issuing-backend/README.md

   key-store-alias: key1
 ```

-Using keys from a remote HsmFacade service also requires setting the general connection information:
+Using keys from a remote HsmFacade service also requires setting the general connection properties:

 ```yaml
 backend:
   hsmfacade: